richardgeveritt/stromboli_cpp/README.md

 # stromboli_cpp

-Adaptation of strom (https://stromtutorial.github.io/) for online Bayesian inference.
+Adaptation of strom (https://stromtutorial.github.io/) for online Bayesian inference for the coalescent.